skuid/SamplePages/Use_Cases/Directory/README.md

 # Photo Directory of Contacts in Skuid

 A highly scannable view of records in individual cards.
-Usually contacts, but it really could be anything.
+Usually contacts or leads, but it really could be anything.

 <img src="directory.png" width="300"></img>